And greetings, thrill seekers, music lovers, conversationalists, all across the fruited plain.

 So the effort is now on, and that's what this women's voices, women's vote organization is all about, is to try to coerce and inspire single women to get out there and vote, because most of them do vote Democrat, but most of them don't vote either.

-Uh and so this is uh just more of the poron, and so the uh the the idea that this is a nonpartisan group that ABC was promoted here is just something that I wanted to dispel.
+And so the idea that this is a nonpartisan group that ABC was promoting here is just something that I wanted to dispel.

-So on the show today on Good Morning America Today, uh co-host Chris Cuomo, a Democrat, uh, then asks another Democrat, George Stephanopoulos, if women will come out and vote Democrat.
+So on the show today, on Good Morning America Today, co-host Chris Cuomo, a Democrat, then asks another Democrat, George Stephanopoulos, if women will come out and vote Democrat.

 So you heard Claire's piece, 20 million single women out there.

-We saw in the 04 election that they can be coaxed out, four million more came out.
+We saw in the 04 election that they can be coaxed out.

 How important can single women be?